fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 For different people's thoughts, you can control the height of the `banner_img` on the page.

-You can set a value to the attribute `banner_img_height` for every pages by modifying the file **theme config**, 0 - 100 is valiable, We think it is better to choose a number bigger than 70.
+You can set a value to `banner_img_height` for every pages in **theme config**, 0 - 100 is valiable, We think it is better to choose a number bigger than 70.

+- mask alpha

+You can set a value `banner_mask_alpha` for every pages in **theme config**, 0 - 1.0 is valiable, 0 is completely transparent (no mask), 1 is completely opaque

 ::: tip
 Each post page can define its banner independently, you can read the config about the posts for more details.